samadlotia/evolvo/README.md

 You should then be getting some JSON back.

-Set up IncloadApp
+Set up EvolvoApp
 -----------------

- 1. In the `IncloadApp` directory, type:
+ 1. In the `EvolvoApp` directory, type:

         mvn clean install

- 1. Copy the IncloadApp jar to CytoscapeConfiguration:
+ 1. Copy the EvolvoApp jar to CytoscapeConfiguration:

-        cp target/IncloadApp-0.1.jar ~/CytoscapeConfiguration/3/apps/installed/
+        cp target/EvolvoApp-0.1.jar ~/CytoscapeConfiguration/3/apps/installed/

-Running Incload
+Running Evolvo
 ---------------

- 1. After starting Cytoscape, go to the menu bar and select *Apps* > *Incload*.
+ 1. After starting Cytoscape, go to the menu bar and select *Apps* > *Evolvo: Open Network*.
  At the URL prompt, you should see `http://localhost:8000`.
 Click *OK*.

- 1. Right click on a node, and choose *Apps* > *Incload: Expand*.
+ 1. Right click on a node, and choose *Apps* > *Evolvo: Expand*.
- Choose *Apps* > *Incload: Collapse* to do the reverse.
+ Choose *Apps* > *Evolvo: Collapse* to do the reverse.